Oncolytic virus: History

 A connection between cancer regression and viruses has long been theorised, and case reports of regression noted in cervical cancer, Burkitt lymphoma, and Hodgkin lymphoma, after immunisation or infection with an unrelated virus appeared at the beginning of the 20th century.
 Efforts to treat cancer through immunisation or virotherapy (deliberate infection with a virus), began in the mid-20th century.
 As the technology to create a custom virus did not exist, all early efforts focused on finding natural oncolytic viruses.
-During the 1960s, promising research involved using poliovirus, adenovirus, Coxsackie virus, ECHO enterovirus RIGVIR, and others.
+During the 1960s, promising research involved using poliovirus, adenovirus, coxsackie virus, ECHO enterovirus RIGVIR, and others.
 The early complications were occasional cases of uncontrolled infection (resulting in significant morbidity and mortality); an immune response would also frequently develop.
 While not directly harmful to the patient, the response destroyed the virus thus preventing it from destroying the cancer.
 Early efforts also found that only certain cancers could be treated through virotherapy.
 Even when a response was seen, these responses were neither complete nor durable.
-The field of virotherapy was nearly abandoned for a time, as the technology required to modify viruses didn't exist whereas chemotherapy and radiotherapy technology enjoyed early success.
+The field of virotherapy was nearly abandoned for a time, as the technology required to modify viruses did not exist whereas chemotherapy and radiotherapy technology enjoyed early success.
 However, now that these technologies have been thoroughly developed and cancer remains a major cause of mortality, there is still a need for novel cancer therapies, garnering this once-sidelined therapy renewed interest.
 In one case report published in 2024, a scientist Beata Halassy treated her own stage 3 breast cancer using an Edmonston-Zagreb measles vaccine strain (MeV) and then a vesicular stomatitis virus Indiana strain (VSV), both prepared in her own laboratory, in combination with trastuzumab.
 While the treatment was successful and self-experimentation has a long history in science, the decision to publish the case report attracted controversy due to the unapproved nature of the viral agents and treatment protocol used.